h2oai/h2o-3/h2o-docs/src/product/data-science/k-means.rst

  :math:`\big[0.02 + \frac{10}{number\_of\_training\_rows} + \frac{2.5}{number\_of\_model\_features^{2}}\big]`

-Cross-validation metrics
+Cross-Validation Metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~

 To calculate main cross-validation metrics, the metrics from each CV model are aggregated into one.
-It is impossible to calculate aggregated centroid statistics because each CV model can have a different centroid size (if `estimate_k` is enabled), and the aggregation across all groups of centroids does not make sense.
+It is impossible to calculate aggregated centroid statistics because each CV model can have a different centroid size (if ``estimate_k`` is enabled), and the aggregation across all groups of centroids does not make sense.

 That is the reason why centroid statistics are NULL for overall cross-validation metrics.
 You can still get centroid statistics from each CV model individually.